tibisabau/quizzzz/README.md

 <!-- - (please make sure the photos have the same size) -->

 ## How to run it
-- Clone the repository-template from gitLab
+- Clone the repository from github
-- Download the activity bank from gitLab
-- Create a new folder called "activity_bank" on "repository-template/server"
-- Extract all the files from step 2 inside the new folder from step 3
 - Open a terminal and run the command "cd " followed by the path to the repository-template
 - Run the command "gradlew bootrun"
 - Open a new terminal, repeat step 3 and run the command  "gradlew run"